Creating an autism friendly society

 It’s no surprise that Logan is so proactive and determined to help people.
 Such compassion runs deep in his family.

-At home he helps care for his two autistic siblings, and helps his mum with her advocacy work.
+At home he helps care for his two autistic siblings, and helps his mum with his advocacy work.

 Together, the mother-son team host the ‘Big Day In’, an annual gathering for parents and people with additional needs, and organisations who support them.

 Logan helps make sure the children and young adults are included in a variety of ways to make this a fun filled day for everyone.

 The team also manage “Autism adventures – Minecraft and meltdowns”, a thriving Facebook group with over 3,000 members where members can share experiences, fears and advice.

 We’re extremely proud of all Logan has overcome and achieved.
 He’s an invaluable asset to our autism friendly work and we are over the moon that he was chosen by the judges to be one of our Leaders’ List winners.